 One way to take your smartphone photography to the next level is by using a tripod.
 You will get supersharp pictures in almost any circumstance.
 We have talked about tripods in our blog, “Can I put my smartphone on a tripod?”
-Now we will dive in even further and answer the most common questions about the use of a tripod.
-Furthermore, we will give you alternative tripods, and some DIY advice to make your own.
+Now we will dive in even further and answer the most common questions about using a tripod.
+Furthermore, we will give you alternative tripods and some DIY advice to make your own.

 Which tripod is best for mobile?

 There are many tripods on the market.
 Most of them are designed with a DSLR camera in mind, but you can also use these pods for your phone with a universal smartphone mount.
-We have tested several tripods and done some additional research to come up with a top 3 smartphone tripod for beginners or smartphone photographers who are looking for small, lightweight, yet flexible options.
-In addition, we made a list of our top 3 professional yet affordable tripods.
+I have tested several tripods and done some additional research to develop a top 3 smartphone tripod for beginners or more advanced smartphone photographers looking for small, lightweight, yet flexible options.
+In addition, we made a list of my top 3 professional yet affordable tripods.

 They are easy to set up, have quick release flip-lock, and smartphone mount to get you going on your next photography assignment.

 The Endurax 66″ tripod is light, quick, and easy to set up.
 Yet it comes with a ton of handy features for photographers, like non-slip rubber feet, a quick-release flip-lock to adjust the height, and a smartphone mount.
 In addition, there is a hanging hook that you can use to add extra weight to the set-up during windy or wobbly conditions.

 Mactrem Professional Tripod

 The Mactrem Tripod offers a high level of stability using an excellent quality level of aluminum material.
 The maximum load is 33 lbs (15 kg), so you use it for your smartphone, DSLR camera, projector, and telescope.
 There is a smartphone mount with 1/4″ screw included so you can start using it right away.